Wire Protocol

 Instead of returning its result directly, an asynchronous RPC call

-returns a task ID (of type task ref
+returns an identifier of type task ref

-); this identifier is subsequently used to
+which is subsequently used

-track the status of a running asynchronous RPC.
-Note that an asychronous
+to track the status of a running asynchronous RPC.

-call may fail immediately, before a task has even been
+Note that an asychronous call may fail immediately, before a task has even been

-created.
-To represent this eventuality, the returned task ref
+by wrapping the returned task ref

-is wrapped in an XML-RPC struct with a Status
+in an XML-RPC struct with a Status

 ,